syncfusion-content/blazor-docs/blazor/gantt-chart/criticalpath.md

 Slack is a measure of how many days a task can be delayed without affecting the project's completion.
 By default, tasks with zero or negative slack values are critical, while tasks with positive slack values are non-critical.
 If a task's end date is the same as the project's end date, the slack value is 0, and the task is considered critical.

-You can change the default behavior of critical tasks by using the slackValue property of `GanttCriticalPathSettings`.
+You can change the default behavior of critical tasks by using the [SlackValue](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttCriticalPathSettings.html#Syncfusion_Blazor_Gantt_GanttCriticalPathSettings_SlackValue) property of [GanttCriticalPathSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttCriticalPathSettings.html).
 This property defines how many days a task can be delayed before it is considered critical.
 For instance, in the following code example, tasks with two days of slack are shown on the critical path, so potential issues can be detected earlier.

-By adjusting the slackValue, you can control which tasks are critical and ensure that potential issues are identified and addressed in a timely manner.
+By adjusting the `SlackValue`, you can control which tasks are critical and ensure that potential issues are identified and addressed in a timely manner.

 ```cshtml
 @using Syncfusion.Blazor.Gantt